2Date4Love

 (BeenVerified; Consumer Reports)

 According to a 2018 Consumer Report, people with fake profiles grossly misled 35% of online daters.
-With such experiences, it’s no wonder that 46% of respondents are hesitant about online dating for fear of being scammed.
+With such experiences, it’s no wonder that 46% of respondents are hesitant about online dating to fear being scammed.

 (Scientific American)